PCI: Headwinds Still Exist, So Stay Cautious

 Source: PIMCO

 My takeaway here is PCI offers a reasonable buy-in point right now.
 However, the chart also shows that PCI can trade at much lower levels.
 As the market sell-off intensified, PCI traded at unusual (discounted) valuations.
-While those valuations only persisted for a few trading days, it should have opened investor's eyes to the reality that this fund is by no means a safe haven.
+While those valuations only persisted for a few trading days, it should have opened investors' eyes to the reality that this fund is by no means a safe haven.
 The fund can move negative, and fast, and that presents a risk investors need to be aware of when buying in at a premium, albeit a small premium.

 Expanding on the point of the fund's valuation, we have to consider why there has been such a sharp drop in the premium, even as the share price has declined.
 The reason is the fund's underlying value has come under immense pressure in 2020, as leveraged funds have taken major hits, as shown below: